trailofbits/fickling/README.md

 Fickling can seamlessly be integrated into your codebase to detect and halt the loading of malicious files at runtime.

 Below we show the different ways you can use fickling to enforce safety checks on pickle files.
-Under the hood, it hooks the `pickle` library to add safety checks so that loading a pickle file raises an `UnsafePickleFile` exception if malicious content is detected in the file.
+Under the hood, it hooks the `pickle` library to add safety checks so that loading a pickle file raises an `UnsafeFileError` exception if malicious content is detected in the file.

 #### Option 1 (recommended): check safety of all pickle files loaded

 ```python
 # This enforces safety checks every time pickle.load() is used
 fickling.always_check_safety()